SaliElloh/model-selection-via-cross-validation/README.md

 # model-selection-via-cross-validation
-The objective of this project was to perform regression learning on a U.S.A Working-Age Population Data set using polynomial curve fitting and root mean squared error (RMSE) as the performance metric.
-Additionally, cross-validation was employed for selecting the best model.
+The objective of this project was to perform Linear Regression and Ridge Regression on a U.S.A Working-Age Population Data set using polynomial curve fitting and root mean squared error (RMSE) as the performance metric.
+Cross-validation was employed for selecting the best model.

 For more information about me, please visit my LinkedIn: